 8. They Can Do a Lot With Those Little Legs

-The Cardigan Welsh Corgi may be short in statue, but not in energy or ability.
-They are great companion dogs; they love to be with people.
-And since they are natural herding dogs, Cardigan Welsh Corgis also excel in dog sports, like agility.
+The Cardigan Welsh Corgi may be short in stature but not in energy or ability.
+They are great companion dogs, and they love to be with people.
+And since they are natural herding dogs, Cardigan Welsh Corgis also excel in dog sports, including agility.